whatcool/Netflix-Clone/README.md

-# bharatIntern_netfilxClone
+# Netflix Clone

-Netflix clone using html and css
+Netflix clone using html and css for Baharat Intern intership.